ErvalhouS/fernando.bellincanta.dev/_posts/2019-03-11-there-is-life-after-tls-sni-01-deprecation.markdown

 $ sudo /path/to/dehydrated_script.py
 ```

-Then after that I had to **change all SSL server blocks** to listen to that non-default port and *voilà*, no need to stop or restart nothing:
+Then after that I had to **change all SSL server blocks** to listen to that non-default port and *voilà*, no need to stop or restart anything:

 ```nginx
 # /etc/nginx/sites-available/yourdomain.com